apancorb/www/content/posts/proof_of_work_solves_byzantine_generals_problem.md

 system, it could be vulnerable to manipulation by individuals who can allocate numerous IP addresses.
 In contrast, proof-of-work essentially establishes a one-CPU-one-vote model.
 The majority decision is symbolized by the longest chain, which reflects the most substantial effort in terms of proof-of-work.
-If the majority of CPU power is under the control of honest nodes, the honest chain will experience the most rapid growth, outpacing any competing chains.
+If the majority of computing power is under the control of honest nodes, the honest chain will experience the most rapid growth, outpacing any competing chains.
 To alter a previous block, an attacker would need to redo the proof-of-work for that block and all subsequent blocks,